Arshavin023/cafe_fausse_reservation/README.md

 # cafe_fausse_reservation
-# 🛒 Café Fausse Reservation System
+# 🗓️Café Fausse Reservation System

 This is a web application for Café Fausse, a fictional coffee shop.
 The system allows customers to view the menu, learn about the cafe, and make table reservations.
 It is built using the Flask web framework and a PostgreSQL database.